Firestark/project/docs/articles/Architecture.md

 ### MVC as application architecture

-MVC is a great pattern for what it is originally meant to do, namely separating data from input and view

-Some frameworks discovered that MVC was a good way to split up an entire application into triads of logic.
-These frameworks started to implement MVC as an application architecture.
+MVC is a great pattern for what it is originally meant to do, namely separating data from input and output.
+Because MVC excelled so much  at what it did some developers started to think that MVC would also be a good fit to use as application architecture.
+Frameworks started to implement MVC as an overarching application architecture.
 All the application logic is separated into models, views and controllers.
 The model stores and retrieves data used by the application and applies (business) rules to storing and retrieving that data.
-Example of such (business) rules are: A user-name may only occur once in the application and: Only a gold pass user may overdraw currency on his bank-account.
 The view takes data from the models and displays this in some way to the end user.
-The controller takes in a user request and commands the model to update its state.

-There are however some differences with the traditional MVC pattern.
-The first difference is that in the framework MVC a controller acts as a bridge between the model and a view.
-The controller takes some user request, then commands a model to update it's state, receives the updated state from that model and then commands the view to render with that state.
+The controller takes in a user request and commands the model to update its state based on that request.
+There are however some differences when compared to the traditional MVC pattern.
+The first difference is that a controller acts as a bridge between the model and a view.
+The controller takes some user request, gathers all the data from that user request, then commands a model to update it's state using that gathered data, receives the updated state from that model and then commands the view to render with that updated state.
 The second difference is that a view no longer is one small component like a button or a check-box but instead is the entire screen.
 The view being the entire screen also means that there are multiple models being used to show that screen.
 So in conclusion we end up with a controller that talks to multiple models to receive some updated data and then passes that updated data into a view which is the entire screen.